zainibeats/truefa-py/docs/FAQ.md

 ## Troubleshooting

 ### The application hangs when I try to create or unlock my vault
+Our recent updates have completely resolved this issue by:
-This was an issue in older versions due to the Rust `c_generate_salt` function.
-Recent versions have completely redesigned this function to eliminate hanging issues.
-Make sure you're using the latest release.
+1. Redesigning the Rust `c_generate_salt` function to eliminate hanging issues
+2. Adding timeout detection to automatically fall back to Python implementation
+3. Implementing improved error handling throughout the codebase

-If you still experience hanging, try running with `TRUEFA_USE_FALLBACK=1` to use the Python implementation.
+If you experience any hanging with the latest version, please report it as an issue on GitHub.

 ### I can't scan QR codes on Windows
 TrueFA-Py uses OpenCV for QR code scanning which provides reliable operation across all platforms including Windows.
+The Windows installer includes all necessary dependencies for this functionality.

 ### I'm getting "DLL not found" errors
+This is normal and not a problem.
+TrueFA-Py will automatically fall back to the Python implementation if the DLL cannot be found.
+However, if you want to use the Rust implementation for better performance:

-Ensure that the Visual C++ Redistributable 2015-2022 is installed.
-The `setup.bat` script in the Windows package should install this automatically.
+1. Ensure that the Visual C++ Redistributable 2015-2022 is installed
+2. Check that the `truefa_crypto.dll` file exists in the application directory
+3. Verify that your antivirus isn't blocking the DLL

 ### I've forgotten my master password
 Unfortunately, if you've forgotten your master password and don't have a backup, there's no way to recover your stored secrets.
 You'll need to reset your vault and set up your tokens again.